 Crochet has meditation built into the hook.
 It has the validation of creativity.
 It has instant gratification.
 It can be challenging to exercise your mind.
 It can be rewarding to be acknowledged by crocheters.

 Knitting Re-immerges 2011 for Me

-For me, I haven’t ventured too must past this moment.
-I have picked up a bit of stitches that my mom taught me.
+For me, I haven't ventured too must past this moment.
+I have picked up a bit of a stitch that my mom taught me.
 Just the basic knit stitch and purl.
-I hold the needles like my mother showed me.
-It’s not incorrect but I realized I can knit quicker if I change my hand positioning.
+I hold the needles as my mother showed me.
+It's not incorrect but I realized I can knit quicker if I change my hand positioning.

-One thing that I am not in denial about and will easily admit, some projects look better knitted verses crochet.
-Crochet has it’s purpose and creativity but knitting can provide a completely different look and feel with the exact same yarn.
+One thing that I am not in denial about and will easily admit, some projects look better-knitted versus crochet.
+Crochet has it's purpose and creativity but knitting can provide a completely different look and feel with the exact same yarn.

-I find yarns today, some look incredible knit and can be completely polar opposite for the crochet project.
+I find yarns today, some look incredible to knit and can be the complete polar opposite for the crochet project.